Automated Repair of Resource Leaks in Android Applications: Experimental Evaluation

 \autoref{tab:resources} summarizes the characteristics of the 9 resources we selected for our experiments according to the above criteria.
 Then, \autoref{tab:benchmark} lists all apps in \leaks that use some of these resources, their size, and how many leaks of each resource \leaks includes with fixes.
 Thus, the first part of our experiments will target 16 Android apps with a total size of about half a million lines of code; \leaks collects 26 leaks in these apps affecting the 9 non-aliasing resources we consider.

-\subsubsection{Subjects: RQ3, RQ4}
+\subsubsection{Subjects: RQ4, RQ5}

-At the time of writing, RelFix~\cite{Relfix} is the only fully automated tool for the detection and repair of Android resource leaks; hence, we can compare it to \toolname.
+At the time of writing, RelFix~\cite{Relfix} is the only fully automated tool for the detection and repair of Android resource leaks, which can be quantitatively compared to \toolname.
 Since RelFix uses Relda2~\cite{Relda2TSE16} to \emph{detect} leaks, and Relda2's experimental evaluation is broader than RelFix's, we also compare \toolname's leak detection capabilities to Relda2's.

+As we discuss in \autoref{sec:related-leaks}, other tools exist that detect other kinds of leaks; since they are not directly applicable to the same kinds of resources that \toolname analyzes, we only compare them to \toolname in a qualitative way in \autoref{sec:relatedwork}.

 The experimental evaluations of RelFix and Relda2, as reported in their publications~\cite{Relfix,Relda2TSE16}, targeted 27 Android apps that are not part of \leaks.
-Unfortunately, neither detailed experimental results (such as the app versions that were targeted or the actual produced fixes) nor the RelFix and Relda2 tools are publicly available.\footnote{The authors of \cite{Relda2TSE16,Relfix} could not follow up on our requests to share the tools or details of their experimental evaluation. } Therefore, a detailed, direct experimental comparison is not possible.
+Unfortunately, neither detailed experimental results (such as the app versions that were targeted or the actual produced fixes) nor the RelFix and Relda2 tools are publicly available.\footnote{ The authors of \cite{Relda2TSE16,Relfix} could not follow up on our requests to share the tools or details of their experimental evaluation. } Therefore, a detailed, direct experimental comparison is not possible.
 However, we could still run \toolname on the same apps analyzed with RelFix and Relda2, and compare our results to those reported by \cite{Relfix,Relda2TSE16} in terms of number of fixes and precision.

 Out of the 27 apps used in RelFix and Relda2's experimental evaluations, 22 use some of the 9 non-aliasing resources that \toolname targets (see \autoref{tab:resources}).
+More precisely, Relda2's evaluation in~\cite{Relda2TSE16} \emph{only} targets resources that are non-aliasing, thus we consider all of their experiments in our comparison.
+RelFix's evaluation in~\cite{Relfix} targets 4 non-aliasing and 4 aliasing resources; we only consider the former for our comparison with \toolname.
 In order to include apps as close as possible to those actually analyzed by \cite{Relfix,Relda2TSE16}, we downloaded the \texttt{apk} release of each app that was closest in time to the publication time of \cite{Relfix,Relda2TSE16}.
 This excluded 2 apps whose older releases we could not retrieve.
 In all, this process identified 20 apps: 16 used in the evaluation of Relda2 (listed in \autoref{tab:relda2}) and 4 used in the evaluation of RelFix (listed in \autoref{tab:relfix}), for a total of \numprint{260000} lines of code and using 7 of the 9 non-aliasing resources.

 Relda2 supports both a flow-insensitive and a flow-sensitive detection algorithm.
 According to \cite{Relda2TSE16}, the flow-insensitive approach is faster but much less precise.
 Since \toolname's analysis is also flow-sensitive, we only compare it to Relda2's flow-sensitive analysis (option~$\mathit{op}_{2}$ in \cite{Relda2TSE16}), which is also the one used by RelFix.